Ice1187/I2P2020-Final-Project/README.md

 - FirstWinAI: Can only play when it's first-move, but always win while first-move.
 - ManualAI: Human Player Mode.
 Needs the player to enter every step.
 - MinMaxAI: Using MiniMax Algorithm + Alpha-beta Pruning as it's step strategy.
 Our best AI in second-move.
 - FwSmmAI: First-Win Second-MiniMax AI.
-Combine FirstWinAI and MinMaxAI, out final AI.
+Combine FirstWinAI and MinMaxAI, our final AI.

 ## Compile